-More than a century after it was analyzed by Weber (1919, 1922), and despite the numerous authoritative comments and passionate discussions that followed, charisma continues to be both a stimulating concept and an intricate enigma for modern social sciences in general and, more in particular, for political theory.
+More than a century after it was analyzed by Weber (1919a, [1922a] 1978), and despite the numerous authoritative comments and passionate discussions that followed, charisma continues to be both a stimulating concept and an intricate enigma for modern social sciences in general and, in particular, for political theory.

-While Max Weber saw the social world of modernity as dominated by processes of rationalization, bureaucratization, intellectualization, and disenchantment, he offered a secularized account of charisma as a residual element of irrationality and 'enchantment' that had characterized premodern societies.
-However, problems arise when the notion of charisma, given its original religious meaning of 'gift of grace', is applied to an individual such as a prophet or a warlord, and - more blatantly - to a political leader.
-This both introduces the 'sacred' into the scientific explanation - as in the case of mysticism, which loses sense when it is transposed from "myth and fiction to [...] fact and reason" (Kantorowicz 1957, 3) and assumes some form of 'innatism', that is, the idea that extraordinary qualities are inborn in gifted individuals who are called upon to 'make history'.
-More generally, such a conceptualization of charisma propounds a philosophy of history which strongly emphasizes the personal dimension in the explanation of political and historical events, to the detriment of the more processual and context-oriented approaches prevalent in contemporary social sciences.
+Although Max Weber saw the social world of modernity as dominated by processes of rationalization, bureaucratization, intellectualization, and disenchantment, he offered a secularized account of charisma as a residual element of irrationality and "enchantment" that had characterized premodern societies.
+However, problems arise when the notion of charisma, given its original religious meaning of "gift of grace".
+1 is applied to an individual such as a prophet or a warlord, and-more blatantly-to a political leader.
+This both introduces the "sacred" into the scientific explanation-as in the case of mysticism, which loses sense when it is transposed from "myth and fiction to fact and reason" (Kantorowicz 1957, 3) and assumes some form of "innatism"-that is, the idea that extraordinary qualities are inborn in gifted individuals who are called upon to "make history."
+More generally, such a conceptualization of charisma propounds a philosophy of history that strongly emphasizes the personal dimension in the explanation of political and historical events to the detriment of the more processual and context-oriented approaches prevalent in contemporary social sciences.

-It is this largely personalized and - as this article argues - seriously flawed (because it is partial and one-sided) understanding of the Weberian theory of charisma that was perpetuated during the 20th century, especially by scholars of political leadership, whether they were political scientists, social psychologists, or sociologists (e.g. Barber 1972, Sennett 1978; Blondel 1987; Lindholm 1990; Cavalli 1995; Greenstein 2000).
-According to this reductionist perspective, a charismatic leader is essentially defined by those personality traits and leadership skills which pertain to, typically, a President as an individual.
-A conceptual drift of this approach has led charisma 'in the vernacular' to first become a synonym for popular (Derman 2012), then, in the era of televised political communication, for telegenic (Barisione 2009) and, in the more recent digital age, for the status of influencer (Hong 2020).
-On the contrary, a much more relevant idea has been totally removed from this field of studies - namely, that charisma may be not only a relation of trust and devotion between followers and leaders, as it is at times better understood on the basis of Max Weber's writings, but also a property which may transcend the individual leader.
-In this sense, charisma is a process which regards - among other things - a distinctive match among a social position, a public expectation, and a historical context: once it was, for instance, the charisma of a magician activated in times of drought and other manifestations of the wrath of demons, or the charisma of a warlord activated in case of enemy attack - as Max Weber himself pointed out; today it is the charisma of a certain type of 'salvific' or messianic leader in the face of grave economic recessions or other crises that spread insecurity among a population.
+It is this largely personalized and-as this article argues-seriously flawed (because it is partial and one-sided) understanding of the Weberian theory of charisma that was perpetuated during the twentieth century, especially by scholars of political leadership, whether they were political scientists, social psychologists, or sociologists (e.g., Barber 1972, Sennett 1978; Blondel 1987; Lindholm 1990; Cavalli 1995; Greenstein 2000).
+According to this reductionist perspective, a charismatic leader is essentially defined by those personality traits and leadership skills that pertain to, typically, a president as an individual.
+A conceptual drift of this approach has led charisma "in the vernacular" to first become a synonym for popular (Derman 2012); then, in the era of televised political communication, for telegenic (Barisione 2009); and, in the more recent digital age, for the status of influencer (Hong 2020).
+On the contrary, a much more relevant idea has been totally removed from this field of studies-namely, that charisma may be not only a relation of trust and devotion between followers and leaders, as it is at times better understood on the basis of Max Weber's writings,2 but also a property that may transcend the individual leader.
+In this sense, charisma is a process that regards-among other things-a distinctive match among a social position, a public expectation, and a historical context: previously it was, for instance, the charisma of a magician activated in times of drought and other manifestations of the wrath of demons, or the charisma of a warlord activated in case of enemy attack-as Max Weber himself pointed out; today it is the charisma of a certain type of "salvific" or messianic leader in the face of grave economic recessions or other crises that spread insecurity among a population.

-&lt;sup>1 Because 'grace' is the etymological meaning of the Greek word $\chi \dot{\alpha} \rho \iota \zeta$ , charisma was first used within the early Christian Church, namely by St. Paul, in the sense of 'a gift of grace' (Falco 2010).
+Because "grace" is the etymological meaning of the Greek word χάρις, charisma was first used within the early Christian Church, namely by St. Paul, in the sense of "a gift of grace" (Falco 2010).